sophieclayton/OEAS805_envdatasci/homework/capstone_instructions.md

 * 11-12 pt font
 * Single spaced lines
 * Include line and page numbers
-* Figures and tables may be in line with the text and must numbered and include a title.
+* Figures and tables may be in line with the text and must be numbered and include a title.
+* **6 page limit** excluding references